Charge creation: Assignment, Lien, Set-off, Hypothecation, Pledge, Mortgage,Actionable claim, and Trust receipt

 In hypothecation, neither the possession of assets nor the ownership of the assets is transferred to the lender (hypothecatee).
 The asset hypothecated remains under the possession of the borrower and he is free to deal with it.
 The securities commonly covered under hypothecation are goods, book debts machinery, and furniture.

 Assignment: Assignment is when the rights, title, and interest in debts due or accruing due to a person are transferred to another person.
 Actionable claim means any claim other than the debt to the mortgage of immovable property or hypothecation or pledge of goods and receivables.
 Thus the charge by way of assignment can be created on the actionable claim by an instrument in writing signed by the assignor (Transferor) or through his duly authorized agent.
-The debts which are sought to be assigned may be present, future, conditional, or contingent charges by way of assignment that can be created under actionable claim.
-The transfer of Life Insurance Policies, National Saving Certificates, Supply bills, etc, to the name of the bank for the purpose of borrowing are examples of assignments.
+The debts that are sought to be assigned may be present, future, conditional, or contingent charges by way of assignment that can be created under actionable claim.
+The transfer of Life Insurance Policies, National Saving Certificates, Supply bills, etc, to the name of the bank for borrowing are examples of assignments.

 Actionable claim: Section 3 of the Transfer of Property Act 1882 defines actionable Claim;